PlaceOS/docs/deployment/aws-fargate/fargate-modular.md

 ## Frontends [`frontends-service.yml`]
-[Frontends](https://github.com/PlaceOS/frontends) is a sidecar to the webserver.
+[Frontends](https://github.com/PlaceOS/frontends) is a sidecar to the web server.
 It listens for published frontend repositories and clones them to the NGINX static folder on EFS.

 #### **Required Services:**